 Stretch the pizza dough, pressing it on the tray until you reach all the edges.
 Be sure the dough is the same thickness and try to keep the edges a bit thicker to create a crispy crust.

-Move the pizza to the middle of the oven and broil for about 10-15 minutes or until the top is lightly golden.
 Remove from oven and cut into small pieces and serve immediately.

 homemade pizza dough (yields one thin crust round pizza)